slowernews/wisdom-tldr/README.md

 > *'The consumer votes with their wallet.'*

-> *'In some complex and mature markets if you start too small you will never be able to compete with existent players.
-"Starting up in a garage" works mostly on new and undeveloped markets.'*
+> *'In some complex and mature markets if you start too small you will never be able to compete with existent players. «Starting up in a garage» works mostly on new and undeveloped markets.'*

 > *'Entrepreneurs prepare for bad.
 They budget pessimistically using the worst case scenario.'*